RQC-Robotics/RQC-Robotics-tactile_sensor/README.txt

 As physical profile we used superposition of several gauss (15 and 30).
 And try to predict this profile by the outputs of our sensor, using a neural network.

+Prediction visualisation can be found in [reports\report.md](reports\report.md) file

+Pretty good result for 30 gausses is on the 46c92265c2eb15eaa74491cf3580919414ff53cf commit.

+Table for comparing results and quality of prediction is [here](https://studio.iterative.ai/user/korbash1/views/RQC-Robotics-tactile_sensor-vvk6t1pklh?mode=full)

 install